This Web Site in English Sito Web in Italiano

 All that’s left are the time, the people and the activities that add value for the customer.

-The achievement of the "lean condition" in the supply side of the value chain is always a medium-term program.
+The achievement of the "lean condition" in both the Supply Side and Demand Side of the Value Chain is always a medium-term program.

-Firstly, it requires a new culture, the lean culture, to be set and shared.
+Firstly, it requires a new culture, the Lean Culture - that is to be set, diffused and shared internally and upstream/downstream.

-It requires abandoning obsolete principles of "Contractual Power" based on offensive policies or defensive policies.
+It requires abandoning obsolete principles of "Contractual Power" based on offensive policies or defensive policies in both sides of the Value Chain.

-It demands that enteprise and supplier gradually position themselves onto the same level of cultural maturity, thus talking the same language.
+It demands that enteprise, suppliers (supply side) and clients (demand side) gradually position themselves onto the same level of cultural maturity, thus talking the same language.

-It dictates that the old motto "shop around for the best price" is gradually converted into a new-world motto "the productive process starts at supplier's premises" and then "we are in business together".
+It dictates that the old motto "shop around for the best price" is gradually converted into new-world mottos "the productive process starts at supplier's premises", "clients are not our enemies, they can become our friends" and "we are in business together".

 In practice there are a number of lean initiatives to be undertaken:

-From Normal Suppliers (motto: "...shop around for the best price...."), well identified suppliers are brought to the status of Performing Suppliers (motto: "....let's improve together...").
+From Normal Suppliers (motto: "...shop around for the best price...."), well selected suppliers are brought to the status of Performing Suppliers (motto: "....let's improve together...").

 The next step is to upgrade selected suppliers to the status of Integrated Suppliers (motto: "...the operational process starts at supplier's premises....").
 We are in a situation of Operational Comakership.